Juggalo: In popular media

 Psychopathic Records launched the professional wrestling company Juggalo Championship Wrestling in 1999.

 In 2009, Psychopathic Video filmed a documentary about Juggalos entitled A Family Underground.

 Mainstream media has also made references to the Juggalo subculture.
 In 2009, television sketch comedy Saturday Night Live began a reoccurring series of sketches about the "Kickspit Underground Rock Festival" which parodies Juggalos and the Gathering of the Juggalos.
 The following year, the television show It's Always Sunny in Philadelphia featured a Juggalo character in the episode "Dee Reynolds: Shaping America’s Youth".
 In 2011, the television show Workaholics aired an episode called "Straight Up Juggahos" that revolved around Juggalos and an Insane Clown Posse concert.
 Later that year, an independent documentary entitled American Juggalo was released.
 Gathering Prey, the 2015 crime novel in the Lucas Davenport series by John Sandford, features a villain named Pilate who, with his disciples, are Juggalos.
 Much of the book takes place at the Gathering of the Juggalos.
 The 2018 film Family includes characters that identify as Juggalos and a pivotal scene takes place at a Gathering of the Juggalos.

+The popular fiction webcomic Homestuck notably features a juggalo-like religion known as the "Cult of the Mirthful Messiahs," whose practitioners bear a strong resemblance to juggalos, and which established a "Dark Carnival" much like the Gathering of the Juggalos.
+Insane Clown Posse and their work appear throughout the series; at one point, Violent J and Shaggy 2 Dope become the first and last juggalo presidents of the United States.